comagnan/cv/english.md

 ## About me

 Software, for me, isn't just about work.
-I'm always tinkering on *something* at any given time!

-Currently, that something is an independent adventure game called Mirama!
+I'm always tinkering on *something* at any given time.
+Currently, that something is a puzzle-adventure game!

 <br>